kurt-krueckeberg/d-docs/notes/on_iterators.md

 If you use algorithms a lot, such ranges will simplify much of your code.
 Composition with ranges is significantly easier, too.
 Although these improvements are not insignificant, Adobe/Boost ranges can\'t address all of the deficiencies in the STL\'s design.

-One subtle problem with STL generalizing C++ pointers---if you allow me a little speculation---is that its detailed design is inextricably tied to C++.
+One subtle problem with STL generalizing C++ pointers&mdash;if you allow me a little speculation&mdash;is that its detailed design is inextricably tied to C++.
 That makes STL difficult to understand without actually knowing
-C++ to a good bit of depth; the putative newcomer who wants to get the gist of the STL without absorbing C++ will meet a wall of detail---some important, much incidental---that is liable to discourage further study.
+C++ to a good bit of depth; the putative newcomer who wants to get the gist of the STL without absorbing C++ will meet a wall of detail&mdash;some important, much incidental&mdash;that is liable to discourage further study.
 To this day, the STL is unfortunately still provincial: although revered among C++ programmers, it is virtually absent from the larger programming community.
 Even languages that came to the fore after the
 STL continue to obsess with perfecting the obsolete \"straddle\" high-jump technique.
 Why?
 I think it\'s not impossible that the authors of those languages or APIs thumbed with puzzlement through some STL examples, with this result: \"This is odd...
 We can do this already...
 This is too verbose...
 Look at this one, it\'s just bizarre....
 Aw, forget it.
 Let\'s just make Find a method of Array.\"